50 Free Things to Do in Tampa with Kids

 Take a Tour of the J.C.
 Newman Cigar Company

-If you do take the streetcar over to Ybor City, make sure to tour the J.C.
+If you take the streetcar over to Ybor City, tour the J.C.
 Newman Cigar Company.
 A self-guided tour of the three floors is free.
-The kids might not be too impressed.
-However, it is interesting to see how cigars are made.
+Don’t smoke cigars, kids, but it’s interested to see how they’re made!

 Venture Into the Hammock Park Butterfly Garden

 The Hammock Park Butterfly Garden is an attraction most visitors know nothing about!
-But this is one of the best free things to do in Tampa with kids if your kids love butterflies or nature.
+This is one of the best free things to do in Tampa with kids if your kids love butterflies or nature.

 Pretend It’s Christmas at Robert’s Christmas Wonderland